Project Awards Program

 - Name, address, daytime telephone, email, and FAX numbers of the person(s) to contact regarding the application: project author(s), and project client.

 - Application fee: $25.00 fee for members of the APA CPD, $25.00 fee for NACP members, $35.00 fee for others.
-Make checks payable to APA CPD and mailed to Tim Brown at:
+Make checks payable to APA CPD and mailed to Tim Brown at the address below.
+Please note the project name on the check.

 Planning & Development Services